 Ash has specialists who visit him at Thornwell to help manage his condition and keep track of his development.
 They agree that the two-year-old has progressed since being in the early head start program.
 In fact, they recognized a difference in how much he was interacting and communicating in the first two weeks he came to Thornwell.

-“When you become part of Thornwell,” Huffman said, “hands down, it’s the best . . . for getting your child early education that will be with them through the rest of their lives.”
+“When you become part of Thornwell,” Huffman said, “hands down, it’s the best . . . for getting your child an early education that will be with them through the rest of their lives.”

 The Early Head Start program and the 4K program are two early childhood education programs offered at Thornwell.
 Both grant-supported programs are free to eligible families, and both are now enrolling.